nexatage/distinct-patterns/README.md

 # Distinct Patterns Ecommerce Application

-Welcome to the **Fashion Store Ecommerce Application**! 🎉 This repository holds everything you need to build the complete ecommerce platform, from browsing products to managing shopping carts and processing orders.
-We’re using **React** for the frontend and **Deno** for the backend, along with MongoDB as the database.
+Welcome to the **Fashion Store Ecommerce Application**!

+🎉 This repository holds everything you need to build the complete ecommerce platform, from browsing products to managing shopping carts and processing orders.

+ We’re using **React** for the frontend and **Sanity** for the backend dashboard, along with MongoDB as the database.

  The project is structured for scalability and ease of development, with both the frontend and backend clearly separated.

 ---

 ## Project Overview

 This project aims to build a fully functioning ecommerce platform with features such as product listings, shopping cart management, user authentication, and order processing.

 We are starting with an MVP (Minimum Viable Product) that will lay the foundation of the platform, and future versions will expand with more advanced features.

 ### Tech Stack:

 - **Frontend**: React (with Context API for state management)

-- **Backend**: Deno (with MongoDB for data storage)
+- **Backend**: Sanity (with MongoDB for data storage)

-- **Database**: MongoDB (for storing product, user, and order data)
+- **Database**: Sanity (for storing product, user, and order data)

-- **Deployment**: Vercel for frontend, and Heroku/DigitalOcean for backend (MVP)
+- **Deployment**: Vercel for frontend

 ---